- Best corner TV mount

 - You won’t experience neck or back pain.
 Many corner TV mounts are height adjustable and have a long extending arm so that you can adjust the positioning to prevent you from straining your back muscles to watch TV.

-- Mounting your TV in the corner also increases safety, especially for those who have children or pets at home.
+- Mounting your monitor in the corner also increases safety, especially for those who have children or pets at home.
 Flat screens are prone to tipping over and falling, which can be dangerous to leave only sitting around without any sort of safety locks or proper fastening to the wall.

 - TV mounts are modern and stylish and can blend, organize and enhance your current interior design.
 Many are low profile and have various cable management brackets to conceal your cables and make your room look better.